rvsia/docker-lamp/README.md

 1. Look into log files in Anton/log
 2. Be sure you have right permissions on your Host: Docker should have writable rights in an-data, an-data-sc, temp, log and it should be able to execute scripts in app/backend

-# TODO
+# FAQ

-1. Setup debug mode
+1. How to setup debug mode?

+Go to `app/bootstrap.php` and setup `Debugger::enable();` with no specific IP address

+2. Could not find driver

+Change driver in `app/config/config.neon` to mysql